Lightweight Full-Convolutional Siamese Tracker: Experiments

 \subsubsection{VOT20-ST}

-VOT-ST2020 \cite{vot20} banckmark has 60 challenging sequences.
+VOT-ST2020 \cite{vot20} benchmark has 60 challenging sequences.
 EAO, A and R are used to evaluate the performance of trackers.
-As reported in Table \ref{tab:table5}, LightFC outperforms LightTrack \cite{LightTrack} and MixFormerV2-S \cite{MixFormerV2} by 3.1 \% and 1.5 \% in terms of EAO, respectively, and achieves superior performance compared to existing lightweight trackers.
+Table 4 shows that LightFC performs better than existing lightweight trackers, surpassing LightTrack \cite{LightTrack} and MixFormerV2-S \cite{MixFormerV2} by 3.1 \% and 1.5 \% in terms of EAO, respectively, and achieves superior performance compared to existing lightweight trackers.
+LightFC-vit outperforms other lightweight trackers with its 0.292 EAO, 0.466 A, and 0.768 R. Overall, LightFC and LightFC-vit achieve state-of-the-art performance for lightweight trackers in the VOT-ST2020 challenge.